industrial-edge/iih-essentials-getting-started/docs/Installation.md

 An Asset is a digital representation of a machine or automation system with one or more automation units (e.g. PLC).
 The data that describes an Asset is collected and transferred.
 The data is then made available for further processing and evaluation.

-On the left sidebar click the icon "Assets & Connectivity".
+1. On the left sidebar click the icon `Assets & Connectivity`.
 For the "edge" Asset you can add child Assets as needed.
-Click "Create first variable" or "Add variable" on the right side to add one or more tags.
-Choose OPC UA Connector that is activated and select a tag provided by that adapter.
+Click `Create first variable` or `Add variable` on the right side to add one or more tags.
+2. Choose OPC UA Connector that is activated and select a tag provided by that adapter.

 <p><kbd><img src="graphics/iihessentials_addvariable.png"/></kbd></p>